When is benefit and / or support affected by Non-Dependants

 Are there any exceptions?

 Yes.
-No deduction applies for any non-dependant if the housing and / or council tax benefit claimant or any partner is:-
+No deduction applies for any non-dependant if the housing benefit and / or local council tax reduction claimant or any partner is:

 - registered Blind